vineethkumarv/sv-wiki/Fine-Grain-Process-Control.md

 In the above code snippet you can see that At #0 simulation time the handle for the process class was declared.
 In the below Fig-2,
-* At #1 simulation timewe are checking whether an object p1 was created or not then it was displaying **Not created**.
+* At #1 simulation time we are checking whether an object p1 was created or not then it was displaying **Not created**.
 * At #2 simulation time we are creating an object for the process p1.
 * At #3 simulation time we are checking for the object p1 it was displaying **Created**.